VilleJuhan1/helloworld-cicd-test/README.md

 - index.js and package.json for the Javascript code
 - Dockerfile for building the image
-- Github workflow for building and pushing the app
+- Github workflow for building and pushing the app to Docker Hub
 - Docker-compose file for Watchtower

 ## Usage

 Fork project and setup the necessary secrets to the repository.
-Pull the project, make some change and see if the pipeline works.
+Pull the project, make some changes and see if the Docker pipeline works.
 Next, spin up two containers:

 ```bash
 docker run -d --rm -p 8080:8080 yourrepository/helloworld